The rise of vegan junk food in London

 Brown rice milk 'mozzarella' pizza at Purezza

-If a cheesesteak calzone or an Oreo pizza cannot fulfill your junk food cravings, then nothing can – you might even need that green detox juice afterwards.
+If a cheesesteak calzone or an Oreo pizza cannot fulfil your junk food cravings, nothing can – you might even need that green detox juice afterwards.